learn-co-curriculum/python-p3-mock-challenge-coffee-shop/README.md

 #### Customer

 - `Customer orders()`
-  - Returns a list of all orders a customer has ordered
+  - Returns a list of all orders for that customer
-  - orders must be of type `Order`
+  - Orders must be of type `Order`
 - `Customer coffees()`
   - Returns a **unique** list of all coffees a customer has ordered
   - Coffees must be of type `Coffee`